srichandana498/DAV-assisgnment-167/README.md

 Technologies & Libraries Used

-Python: Core language used for data analysis.
+-} Python: Core language used for data analysis.

-Pandas: Data manipulation and cleaning.
+-} Pandas: Data manipulation and cleaning.

-NumPy: Numerical operations and efficiency improvements.
+-} NumPy: Numerical operations and efficiency improvements.

-Matplotlib & Seaborn: Data visualization and storytelling through charts.
+-} Matplotlib & Seaborn: Data visualization and storytelling through charts.

-Google Colab: Development environment for running and documenting the code interactively.
+-} Google Colab: Development environment for running and documenting the code interactively.

 Approach

 Data Preparation

-The dataset was imported using Pandas and initially examined using .info() and .isnull() to understand its structure and identify missing values.
+-} The dataset was imported using Pandas and initially examined using .info() and .isnull() to understand its structure and identify missing values.

-Missing entries in the director, cast, and country columns were filled with "Unknown" to maintain data consistency.
+-} Missing entries in the director, cast, and country columns were filled with "Unknown" to maintain data consistency.

-The date_added column was converted to datetime format, and new columns (year_added and month_added) were extracted to enable time-based trend analysis.
+-} The date_added column was converted to datetime format, and new columns (year_added and month_added) were extracted to enable time-based trend analysis.

-No significant outliers or duplicates were found, ensuring a clean dataset ready for analysis.
+-} No significant outliers or duplicates were found, ensuring a clean dataset ready for analysis.

 Exploratory Analysis

-Content Type Breakdown: Visualized the overall distribution between Movies and TV Shows Top Countries: Highlighted the countries contributing the most content to Netflix.
+-} Content Type Breakdown: Visualized the overall distribution between Movies and TV Shows.

+-} Top Countries: Highlighted the countries contributing the most content to Netflix.

-Genre Distribution: Identified the most frequent categories by analyzing the listed_in column.
+-} Genre Distribution: Identified the most frequent categories by analyzing the listed_in column.

-Release Year Trends: Explored how content additions have evolved over the years.
+-} Release Year Trends: Explored how content additions have evolved over the years.

-Monthly Additions: Studied seasonal trends by observing content added month-wise.
+-} Monthly Additions: Studied seasonal trends by observing content added month-wise.

-Ratings Overview: Analyzed how different content types are distributed across ratings like TV-MA, PG, and others.
+-} Ratings Overview: Analyzed how different content types are distributed across ratings like TV-MA, PG, and others.

 Key Findings

-Significant growth in content releases, especially post-2015, indicating Netflix’s investment in original programming.
+-} Significant growth in content releases, especially post-2015, indicating Netflix’s investment in original programming.

-Dramas and comedies emerged as the most dominant genres.
+-} Dramas and comedies emerged as the most dominant genres.

-United States and India are the leading countries in terms of content production.
+-} United States and India are the leading countries in terms of content production.

-Most movies range between 90–120 minutes, while TV shows often consist of a single season.
+-} Most movies range between 90–120 minutes, while TV shows often consist of a single season.

-Certain directors and actors appear frequently, indicating recurring collaborations or partnerships.
+-} Certain directors and actors appear frequently, indicating recurring collaborations or partnerships.